Anusha-Suvarna/Market_Segmentation/README.md

 - Training the model: Using the autoencoder to learn and compress data.
 - Generating encoded values: Extracting reduced dimensions from the trained autoencoder.

-### KMeans Clustering
+### K-Means Clustering

-KMeans clustering was employed on both PCA-reduced and autoencoder-generated datasets.
-Key steps were:
+K-Means clustering was employed on both PCA-reduced and autoencoder-generated datasets.
+#### Key steps were:

 - Determining the optimal number of clusters: Using the elbow method to find the right number of clusters.
 - Applying KMeans: Clustering the data into distinct groups based on the identified number of clusters.